All posts in Digital Learning

 Managing Digital Distractions: Addressing the Shift from Phones to Other Devices

 High school students face significant challenges with social media use during instructional time, a concern shared by educators, including teachers, paraeducators, and administrators.
 With social media access unblocked or lenient smartphone policies, we are losing precious minutes meant for learning.
 Even when a smartphone or device is out of sight, the cognitive hook for a digital distraction, luring a student away from the lesson, can take 23 minutes to recover.
 In short, we must protect instructional time.
-Protecting instructional time requires establishing clear boundaries with students, which may involve implementing or adopting new policies around 1:1 programs, filtering on the device, and hard stops for usage at night (among many ideas).
-This could further include guidelines for parental communication, especially in cases where parents encourage using social media to connect with their children.
+Protecting instructional time requires establishing clear boundaries with students, which may involve implementing or adopting new policies on 1:1 programs, device filtering, and hard stops on device use at night (among many ideas).
+This could also include guidelines for parental communication, especially when parents encourage their children to use social media to connect.
 Read more…